 Research from the journal Headache put 49 headache-suffering (but otherwise healthy) people on riboflavin, magnesium, and feverfew (a flower) for three months.
 The subjects were divided into two groups—one that took a high dose of the vitamin and one that took a low dose, intended as a placebo.
-Impressively, the subjects in both groups saw a 50% or greater reduction in headache frequency.
+Subjects in both groups saw a greater reduction in headache frequency.

 Another study in the Journal of Headache and Pain that followed children and adolescents on riboflavin found that 68% of subjects cut their headache frequency in half.
-In addition, the intensity of the headaches reduced by 21%.
+In addition, the intensity of the headaches was reduced as well.

 Promote Skin Health

 Man, do we wish we knew about this stuff in high school.
 A 2014 study in Dermatology and Therapy had 41 subjects with mild to moderate facial acne take vitamin B5 for 12 weeks.
 The result?
 The men and women enjoyed a significant reduction in blemishes—by as much as 68%.